Edwin H. Land: Later years

-In the 1950s, Land and his team helped design the optics of the revolutionary Lockheed U-2 spy plane.
+In the 1950s, James G. Baker, Land, and his team helped design the optics of the revolutionary Lockheed U-2 spy plane.
 He also contributed to the design of the plane with Kelly Johnson.
 Also in this decade, Land first discovered a two-color system for projecting the entire spectrum of hues with only two colors of projecting light (he later found more specifically that one could achieve the same effect using very narrow bands of 579 nm and 599 nm light).
 Some of this work was later incorporated in his Retinex theory of color vision.

 In 1957, Harvard University awarded him an honorary doctorate, and Edwin H. Land Blvd., a street in Cambridge, Massachusetts, was later named in his memory.
 The street is at one end of Memorial Drive, in Cambridge, where the Polaroid company headquarters building was located (over a mile west on Memorial Drive from Land Blvd.).
 Polaroid occupied several buildings in various places in Cambridge.

-In the early 1970s, Land attempted to explain the previously known phenomenon of color constancy with his retinex theory.
+In the early 1970s, starting with the previously known phenomenon of color constancy, Land developed a new Retinex Theory of color vision.
 His popular demonstrations of color constancy raised much interest in the concept.
-He considered his leadership towards the development of integral instant color photography — the SX-70 film and camera — to be his crowning achievement.
+He considered his leadership towards the development of integral instant color photography – the SX-70 film and camera – to be his crowning achievement.

 Although he led the Polaroid Corporation as a chief executive, Land was a scientist first and foremost, and as such made sure that he performed "an experiment each day".
 Despite holding no formal degree, employees, friends, and the press respected his scientific accomplishments by calling him Dr. Land.
 The only exception was The Wall Street Journal, which refused to use that honorific title throughout his lifetime.

 Land often made technical and management decisions based on what he felt was right as both a scientist and a humanist, much to the chagrin of Wall Street and his investors.
 From the beginning of his professional career, he hired women and trained them to be research scientists.
+A notable example is Meroë Morse.
 Following the assassination of Martin Luther King Jr. in 1968, he led Polaroid to the forefront of the affirmative action movement.

 He had an artistic vision.
 In his laboratory, he built giant studio cameras the size of bedroom closets that produced large format (20 x 24 inch) prints.
 He gave photographers free access to these cameras in return for some of the prints they produced.
 This practice was continued by the company; the result was the Polaroid Collection.
 Compiled since the 1970s, the collection grew to between 16,000 and 24,000 photos shot by some of the world's greatest artists and photographers, including Ansel Adams, Chuck Close, Robert Frank and Andy Warhol.
 The collection, an asset of the Polaroid Corporation, remained intact until 2010 when, in controversial circumstances, it was broken up and put up for sale in lots.